hpp7ness/PyJack/README.md

 This game is mainly for learning purposes on my end, and it has certainly worked towards that end.

-I use three libraries:
+I use four libraries:

-- Pynput.keyboard
+- Pynput.keyboard (handles most player input)
-- Random
+- Random (creates deck)
-- Json
+- Json (Game saving and loading)
+- msvcrt (stdin clearing for pynput and base input() mixing)

 This game is meant for Windows, Python 3.14.2